GustavoHenriqueSchmitz/React-Charts-Tables/README.md

 ### Install the dependencies

 #### Back-end
-Open a terminal and go to the back-end directory and execute `npm i`
+Open a terminal and go to the back-end directory and run `npm i`

 #### Front-end
-Open a terminal and go to the front-end directory and execute `npm i`
+Open a terminal and go to the front-end directory and run `npm i`

 ## Running App

 ### Back-end
-**1 -** Open a terminal, go to the back-end directory and execute the command `docker-compose up`
+**1 -** Open a terminal, go to the back-end directory and run the command `docker-compose up`
-**2 -** Open another terminal, go to the back-end directory and execute the command `node main.js`
+**2 -** Open another terminal, go to the back-end directory and run the command `node main.js`

 ### Front-end
-**1 -** Open a terminal, go to the front-end directory and execute `npm start`
+**1 -** Open a terminal, go to the front-end directory and run `npm start`

 ## Author
 **Gustavo Henrique Schmitz**